 Elite: Dangerous is a very open game where you can basically do what you want.
 No matter what career you choose, you’re going to need credits.
 Credits are key to everything; new ships, upgrades, hiring crew members, etc. I would recommend first joining other commanders on their ships in the Bounty Hunting multicrew.
 It enables you to earn large amounts of credits quick so you can get out there on your own sooner.
 If you desire to be a billionaire, why don’t you check out how to perform Robigo Passenger Missions or get your Guardian FSD Booster.

 Still feeling like you need more information?
-Check out this incredible guide.
+Check out this incredible guide of insane detail.